 You have always to make sure that the calculations entered by participants are correct.
 You will also need to check the results to ensure that all the figures add up to the final result produced.
 Most KPIs you run into will have a denominator and nominator.
 Both of these should have a value which helps to calculate a KPI.
 But can you calculate the KPI correctly if one of these values happens to be missing?

 Take for instance the amount of revenue each employee is generating for the company (the example above), so what if the member business enters their number of employees but not necessarily the revenue?
 Without knowing the amount in income, it is hard to know what the average rate of earning is per employee.
-Consequently, if the participant does not enter the number of employees and only puts a revenue figure, the result will end up being 0.
-Can you benchmark with a 0?
+Consequently, if the participant does not enter the number of employees and only puts a revenue figure, the result will end up being empty.
 Should there be a value for the benchmarks?
 Obviously, it should because you can only calculate a KPI if it has both a denominator and nominator with real values.
 Sure, the nominator in some instances could be zero but highly unlikely in the scenario of the abovementioned example.

 When you run into a ‘0’, that’s going to influence the mean and various other group values, so it counts as a value nevertheless.
-Though a cell or item which has no associated value, i.e., it is left blank does not influence other values in the group.
+Though a variable which has no associated value, i.e., it is left blank does not influence other values in the group.

 Benchmarking a group of businesses by an association takes a great deal of time, much of that time is taken up with validating and checking the data for consistency.
 It is a huge part of making sure that the data fed into the benchmarking system is solid.
 Even leading benchmarking programs like the Compare Method, will not be able to fix consistency errors plus, the results will be affected by incorrect information.